 Economic Development.
-Provide opportunities for jobs and income by managing state land and resources to support a vital, self-sustaining and diverse local economy.
+Provide opportunities for jobs and income by managing state land and resources to support a vital, self-sustaining, and diverse local economy.

 Environment and Habitat.
-Manage state land to protect natural ecosystems and wildlife habitats, and to avoid user conflicts.
+Manage state land to protect natural ecosystems, sensitive species, and wildlife habitats.

 Fiscal Costs.
 Minimize the needs for, and the fiscal cost of, providing government services and facilities such as schools and roads.